arkachego/audiobook/Readme.md

 ```
 https://<branch_name>.<random_14_chars>.amplifyapp.com
 ```
 If we want to add some custom domains, that provision is also available in **AWS Amplify** under the **Hosting > Custom Domains** page.
 We have to do this job in all the **AWS** accounts containing the `develop`, `staging` and `production` environments.
-Upon doing this, whenever there is a change in the linked branch of the client app in **GitHub**, corresponding linked app in **AWS Amplify** will be deployed with the updated codebase automatically.

 In addition to that, we have to include the **URL** of this app in the list of **Allowed Origins** of the **CORS** settings in the server app to allow the traffic from here.
 We need to set the correct environment variable of the server app to achieve it.

+As **AWS Amplify** listens the changes in the codebase, whenever there is a change in the linked branch of the client app in **GitHub**, corresponding linked app in **AWS Amplify** will be deployed with the updated codebase automatically.

 The front-end app consists of 3 routes: